curl/everything-curl/http-post.md

 encoded data, data you need to make sure already exists in the right format.
 While that gives you a lot of freedom, it is also a bit inconvenient at times.

-To help you send data you haven't already encoded, curl offers the `--data-urlencode` option.
+To help you send data you have not already encoded, curl offers the `--data-urlencode` option.
 This option offers several different ways to URL encode the data you give it.